 Is Teesside University going to close for a short time?

-The situation is being reviewed continually by the most senior figures at the university and, as you would expect, the students' union leadership team are working closely with them.
+The situation is being reviewed continually by the most senior figures at the University and, as you would expect, the students' union leadership team are working closely with them.
 The University has taken the sensible precautions of temporarily suspending all but essential travel abroad, declaring the rest of this week (17th to 20th March) a reading week and then moving to online teaching from Monday, 23rd March until further notice.
 They continue to carefully analyse the potential impact of a temporary closure on students and will keep issuing advice on the provision that they have made for learning and teaching over the next few weeks.
-They have also suspended a number of events on campus in an effort to minimise the spread of the virus.
+They have also suspended many events on campus to minimise the spread of the virus.
 The University and your SU will work closely together to bring you regular updates.

 If the University closes, will the SU do the same for a short time?